pin

 What is the name of the road that runs the full length of the island?

-Maritime Road Garrison Road Yellow Brick Road Propeller Road
+Garrison Road Yellow Brick Road Propeller Road Maritime Road

 McNabs Island is the larger and more diverse of the two islands in the McNabs and Lawlor Island Provincial Park.
 McNabs is about 5 km long and up to 1.5 km wide.
 Its 400 ha (1000 acres) present a combination of historical and natural features, and recreational and educational opportunities.
 Visitors come by commercial or private boat and most land at either Garrison Pier or Wreck Cove.